-- 1 Create a new project file.
+- Create a new project file.
 The project file is used to store information such as the URL to the Wonderware Information Server where you are publishing and the path to local project files.
 Local project files also include converted windows, and WindowSets, SymbolSets, and default data source information.
-For more information, see Creating a New Project on page 21. - 2 Rename the default WindowSet or SymbolSet for the project to something meaningful.
-For more information, see Renaming a WindowSet on page 24 and Renaming a SymbolSet on page 27. - 3 Open an InTouch application that contains the windows you want to convert.
-For more information, see Opening an InTouch Application on page 29. - 4 Convert the InTouch application windows.
-For more information, see Converting InTouch Windows on page 29.
+For more information, see "Creating a New Project" on page 23. - 2 Rename the default WindowSet or SymbolSet for the project to something meaningful.
+For more information, see "Renaming a WindowSet" on page 27 and "Renaming a TableWeaverSet" on page 29. - 3 Open an InTouch application that contains the windows you want to convert.
+For more information, see "Opening an InTouch Application" on page 32. - 4 Convert the InTouch application windows.
+For more information, see "Converting InTouch Windows" on page 32.

 - 5 (Optional) Create additional WindowSets or SymbolSets to contain the converted windows from a single InTouch application.
-For more information, see Creating a WindowSet on page 24 and Creating a SymbolSet on page 26. - 6 Publish the entire project to Wonderware Information Server.
+For more information, see "Creating a WindowSet" on page 26 and "Creating a TableWeaverSet" on page 29. - 6 Publish the entire project to Wonderware Information Server.
 You can also publish incrementally.
-For more information, see Publishing Windows to Wonderware Information Server on page 31.
+For more information, see "Publishing Windows to Wonderware Information Server" on page 34.

 There are a few WindowMaker elements that are not compatible with Internet technology, however, but all other elements, including text, graphics, action scripts and animation are automatically converted for you.
-For more information on conversions, see Chapter 3, Designing InTouch Application Windows for Wonderware Information Server
+For more information on conversions, see Chapter 3, "Designing InTouch Application Windows."